Australia's 2026 World Cup squad announcement and Cristian Volpato's late allegiance switch

 Key details reported by multiple sources:

-- Cristian Volpato (22) switched allegiance from Italy to Australia on May 29, 2026, in time for the 2026 World Cup
+- Cristian Volpato switched allegiance from Italy to Australia just days before the 2026 World Cup squad announcement, making him eligible for selection.

-- Football Australia lodged all requisite paperwork to FIFA and is awaiting clearance for Volpato’s switch
+- Football Australia lodged all requisite paperwork to FIFA for Volpato’s allegiance switch, awaiting FIFA’s ratification before the squad announcement.

-- Volpato plays for Italian top-flight side Sassuolo and has scored 2 goals and provided 4 assists in 24 league appearances this season (though started only 11 games)
+- Volpato played for Sassuolo in the Italian top-flight and scored two goals with four assists in 24 league appearances this season.

 Points of Difference